 Sir Richard Wingfield (died on 9 September 1634) was an army officer, military administrator and the son of Sir Richard Wingfield, Governor of Portsmouth and Christiana Fitzwilliam, daughter of Sir William Fitzwilliam of Milton, Northamptonshire and sister of Sir William Fitzwilliam, Lord Deputy of Ireland.

 Sir Richard was trained from his youth as a soldier and first saw active service under his Uncle Sir William Fitzwilliam in Ireland.
 From 1580-587 he held the post of Deputy to the Vice-Treasurer of Ireland, Sir Henry Wallop.
-On 9th May 1584 he was specially appointed to make enquiry of all bishops and other spiritual person who have obtained any benefice without paying the first-fruits since the second year of the queen, and to compound or proceed against them or their executors…retaining half the profits for himself.
+On 9th May 1584 he was specially appointed to make enquiry of all bishops and other spiritual person who had obtained any benefice without paying the first-fruits since the second year of the queen, and to compound or proceed against them or their executors…retaining half the profits for himself.

 After 1586, Sir Richard served for sometime under Sir John Norreys in the Netherlands, where he was promoted to Captain.
 In 1589, Sir Richard took part in the expedition to Portugal, and in 1591 accompanied Sir John Norreys into Brittany to assist Henry IV of France against the forces of the Catholic League.

 Sir Richard returned to Ireland in 1594.
-During the Nine Years’ War, also known as Tyrone’s Rebellion, took place in Ireland from 1593 to 1603 and was fought between the forces of Gaelic Irish chieftains Hugh O’Neill of Tir Eoghain, Hugh Roe O’Donnell of Tir Chonaill and their allies, against English rule in Ireland.
+During the Nine Years’ War, also known as Tyrone’s Rebellion, that took place in Ireland from 1593 to 1603 and was fought between the forces of Gaelic Irish chieftains Hugh O’Neill of Tir Eoghain, Hugh Roe O’Donnell of Tir Chonaill and their allies against English rule in Ireland.
 Sir Richard distinguished himself in the ensuing conflict.
 On 4th September 1595, Sir Richard was wounded in the left elbow by a musket shot during a skirmish with Hugh O’Neill, 3rd Earl of Tyrone’s forces between Armagh and Newry.
 For his bravery and service he was knighted in Christ Church Cathedral, Dublin on 9th November 1595 by William Russell, Lord Deputy of Ireland.

 Having recovered quickly from his wounds, Sir Richard, with the rank of Lieutenant Colonel joined Robert Devereux, 2nd Earl of Essex and Master of the Horse on an expedition to the city of Cadiz, Spain.
 On 13th June 1596, the Anglo-Dutch fleet departed from Plymouth, England.
 At the time, Cadiz was one of the principal Spanish ports and point of departure for the Spanish treasurer fleet for New Spain.
 On 30th June 1596 in the morning, the Anglo-Dutch fleet could be seen from Cadiz, but was unable at first to enter the bay due to bad weather.
 Once the weather improved in the early morning hours the Anglo-Dutch fleet and Spanish fleet commenced an intense artillery barrage.
 By the late afternoon, the English’s advance forces were able to take control of the city of Cadiz.
 The English and Dutch troops sacked and burned the city.
 On 15th July 1596 the Anglo-Dutch fleet left Cadiz Bay, taking hostages and other items of possession.
 The sacking of Cadiz is considered one of the worst Spanish defeats in the course of the Anglo-Spanish War.